niraj8/niraj8/now.md

 ---
 # What I'm doing now

-Updated - March 7, 2023 from Pune, India
+Updated - April 8, 2023 from Pune, India

+## Mussoorie Trip

+A week ago I returned from a long trip in Mussoorie.
+Along the way I met many wonderful people, had some great conversations and learned a lot.

 ## This website